origin1tech/ai/README.md

 ###Documentation

-As will all documentation there's only so much time in the day.
-So the documenation is somewhat limited.
+As with all documentation there's only so much time in the day, so the documentation is somewhat limited.
 That said most if not all the options for each module is documented.
 You should also consider viewing the source as there are likely additional notes to assist you.
 You can view the documentation by running the following and opening your browser to http://127.0.0.1:8080: